-I had never left Canada alone before.
-As my parents waved goodbye to me at the airport I hoped there was nothing on my packing list I had forgotten.
-I navigated my way to the terminal gate, mind racing with the hours of nature documentaries I had binge-watched leading up to this experience.
-When Darwin had boarded the HMS Beagle he had only been 22 years old; with his voyage lasting five years.
-I wondered how his parents had dealt with his absence, as my two-week journey was met with much resistance.
+I had never traveled anywhere alone before.
+Half way through high school, without a car or drivers license, and the local grocery store was perhaps the farthest distance I had ventured alone.
+As my parents waved goodbye to me at the Toronto airport, I tried not to think about the maze of terminals and planes I would need to pass through before I reached my destination.
+Clearing security, my mind raced with the hours of nature documentaries I had binge-watched leading up to this experience.
+When Darwin had boarded the HMS Beagle he had only been 22 years old, with his voyage lasting five years.
+I wondered how his parents had dealt with his absence, and he himself knowing the journey he embarked on was into his unknown.
+My two-week journey was met with much resistance.

 After a few days of layover, we boarded a plane to the Galapagos.
-The trip was a quick hour and forty-five minutes straight out and into the Pacific Ocean.
-When we were in the sky all I could see was blue.
-Then the islands emerged.
+The trip was a quick hour and forty-five minutes straight west over the Pacific Ocean.
+The deep blues of the ocean with speckled white crests of waves popped in and out of view between the clouds.
+Then the deep greens and grey of the islands emerged.
 Minutes later the wheels of the plane touched down on San Cristobal Island.
-The wildlife lover inside me squealed in excitement, knowing it was time for the real adventure to begin.
+The wildlife lover inside me squealed in excitement.
+It was time for the real adventure to begin.

 One of my favourite excursions was to the giant tortoise rescue on Isabela Island.
 The Galapagos tortoise is the largest living species of tortoise on earth.
 Native to seven islands of the Galapagos, the tortoise helped Darwin create the theory of evolution.
 Slight variations in shell size and shape can be observed from tortoises between islands, similar to the better-known beak size and shape of finches.
 Darwin theorized that these slight differences came about through random genetic mutation.
-These mutations gave an individual a competitive advantage for their specific island environment, and therefore a greater probability of surviving and passing their genes.
+These mutations gave an individual a competitive advantage for their specific island environment, and therefore a greater probability of surviving and passing on their genes.